What is Automated Testing?

 - Widens Test Coverage – Automated testing can look into the internals of the application under test, execute vast number of complex test cases and compare if the product is behaving as expected.
 This results in an increased test coverage, which generally lacks in manual testing.

-There is a list of things to keep in mind when taking the automated testing route to deliver high quality products at speed.
+There is a list of things to keep in mind when taking the test automation services to deliver high-quality products at speed.

 First thing is to erase is the idea of ‘automating everything’ and pick the right test candidates suitable for automation.